digitalist-se/sidecar-mysql-monitoring/README.md

 # sidecar-mysql-monitoring
-Docker or Kubernetes sidecar MySQL monitoring tool for Prometheus
+Docker or Kubernetes sidecar MySQL monitoring tool for Prometheus.
+Here you can find a detailed description about this tool: https://medium.com/@Adrian_Balcan/mysql-monitor-sidecar-adventure-2f30df33bd33

 ## How to use it